skypointcloud/cdp/docs/docs/api.md

 # Getting Started With the SkyPoint API

-The SkyPoint API is a restful JSON API that includes:
+The SkyPoint API is a restful JSON API that includes.
+SkyPoint uses Microsoft Azue B2C services for authentication.

 # Prerequisites